NASCAR O'Reilly Auto Parts Series at Daytona International Speedway: Manufacturer wins

-Summer race
+August race

-The Wawa 250 Powered By Coca-Cola is a NASCAR O'Reilly Auto Parts Series race that is held at Daytona International Speedway.
-Connor Zilisch, although having relief driver Parker Kligerman relieving for him, is the defending winner of the event, having won it in 2025.
-As an 250 mi race, it is held the night before the NASCAR Cup Series' Coke Zero Sugar 400.
+The Winn-Dixie 250 Powered By Coca-Cola is a NASCAR O'Reilly Auto Parts Series race that is held at Daytona International Speedway.
+It takes place over 250 mi during the summer the night before the NASCAR Cup Series' Coke Zero Sugar 400.

+Ryan Sieg, is the defending winner of the event, having won it in 2026.

 History

 The race was previously run on Independence Day weekend until 2019.
+Since 2020 it takes place in late August.

 Until 2006, there had been a different winner in each race.
 Dale Earnhardt Jr. became the first repeat winner when he won the 2006 event.

 The 2010 running of the event marked the first of four races using the Nationwide Series version of the Car of Tomorrow, the other three being at Michigan, Richmond (September), and Charlotte (October).